TRW Inc.: Rocket engines

 TRW designed and built the descent engine or (LMDE) for the Apollo lunar lander.
-Due to the need for a soft landing on the Moon, it was the first throttleable engine for crewed space flight.
-This, and the requirements for high thrust, low weight, and crushability (in case of landing on a large rock), earned surprising praise from NASA's history pages, considering the complexity of the lunar missions: "The lunar module descent engine probably was the biggest challenge and the most outstanding technical development of Apollo".
-This engine was used on Apollo 13 to achieve free return trajectory and make a minor course correction after damage to the Service Module.
+Due to the need for a soft moon landing, it was the first throttleable engine for crewed space flight.
+This, and the requirements for high thrust, low weight, and crushability, earned praise from NASA, considering the complexity of the lunar missions: "The lunar module descent engine probably was the biggest challenge and the most outstanding technical development of Apollo".
+This engine was then used on Apollo 13 to achieve free return trajectory and make a minor course correction after damage to the Service Module.
 After the Apollo program Moon landings, the LMDE was further developed into the TRW TR-201 engine.
 This engine was used in the second stage Delta-P of the Delta launch vehicle for 77 launches between 1972–1988.

 Weapons

-At the turn of 1964-65, the United States started the ambitious Bushmaster program to create small-caliber assault guns for arming promising infantry fighting vehicles (IFVs) of the American Army.
+At the turn of 1964–65, TRW was one of the main companies involved in the development of automatic guns of the Bushmaster program, where, under the leadership of engineer Eugene Stoner, the designer of the famous M16 rifle, a 25 mm automatic cannon was developed under the internal designation TRW model 6425, an ordinary system with automatic gas venting and locking the barrel with a rotary bolt is enough.
 The result of this program was the creation of a whole series of automatic cannons with an external automatic drive in caliber from 25 to 40 mm, which received their own general name Bushmaster.

-At the early stage of American research, TRW was one of the companies involved in the development of automatic guns of the Bushmaster program, where, under the leadership of engineer Eugene Stoner, the designer of the famous M16 rifle, a 25 mm automatic cannon was developed under the internal designation TRW model 6425, an ordinary system with automatic gas venting and locking the barrel with a rotary bolt is enough.

-The TRW-6425 design was later bought by Oerlikon-Bührle, it was improved and manufactured as the Oerlikon KBA 25 mm.
+The TRW-6425 design was later bought by Oerlikon-Bührle, and improved and manufactured as the Oerlikon KBA 25 mm.